seanrmurphy/sdschat/README.md

 docker run -it --rm -p 7860:7860 -p 8000:8000 --gpus all caviri/sdschat:latest
 ```

+Add as many huggingface models as you want to use in `MODELS`.
+Separate each model by a comma.

 ```
 docker run -it --rm -p 7860:7860 -p 8000:8000 -e MODELS="lmsys/fastchat-t5-3b-v1.0,lmsys/vicuna-7b-v1.3" --gpus all caviri/sdschat:root
 ```

+If you want to use the OPENAI API.
+Use the variable: `-e OPENAIMODEL="nomic-ai/gpt4all-13b-snoozy"`